SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## MadMayor
 ### Team Impostor
-The decision is crewmate, but<br>.
+The decision is crewmate, but.<br>
 This is a roll of the Impostor camp. <br>
 As with Mayer, you can increase the number of your votes. <br> Help the Impostor. <br>